-The Company is continuing to evaluate capital expenditures and initiate projects to support its business plans.
-Based on the accelerated growth and to address current capacity bottlenecks, the Company anticipates accelerating capacity and efficiency improvements at our breweries and accordingly is raising capital spend expectations for 2013 and 2014.
-Based on current information, it has increased its 2013 estimated capital expenditure range to between \$100 million and \$140 million from \$85 million to \$105 million, most of which relate to continued investments in its breweries, as well as additional keg purchases.
-The wide range is a result of equipment currently anticipated to be delivered to the breweries in late December 2013, which could be delayed.
-The Company is increasing its 2014 estimated capital expenditure range to between \$100 million and \$130 million from \$30 million to \$50 million.
+The Company is continuing to evaluate capital expenditures and to initiate projects to support its business plans.
+Based on current information, the Company has narrowed its estimated 2013 capital expenditure range to \$100 million to \$120 million, consisting mostly of continued investments in the Company's breweries and additional keg purchases in support of growth.
+The Company is increasing its 2014 estimated capital expenditure range to between \$140 million and \$180 million from the previously communicated estimate of \$100 million to \$140 million.
 The actual amount spent may well be different from these estimates.
-Based on information currently available, the Company believes that its capacity requirements for the remainder of 2013 can be covered by its Company-owned breweries and existing contracted capacity at third-party brewers.
+Based on information currently available, the Company believes that its capacity requirements for the remainder of 2013 and 2014 can be covered by its Company-owned breweries and existing contracted capacity at third-party brewers.
+The Company will provide further 2014 guidance when it presents its full-year 2013 results.